leandromoh/Curryfy/README.md

 Flip the order of first two arguments of a curried function.

-Also, adds support to .NET Framework 3.5 for delegates Func and Action have more than 5 parameters.

 This method has 17 overloads.

 ### Id

 Identity function.
+This function returns the value which it was passed to it, replacing the "x => x" lambda.

 ### Memoize

-Returns a cached version of the function.
+Returns a function that wraps a function.
-Given the same parameters, the function returns the cached result.
+Each time the resulting function is called with a new value, its result is memoized (cached).
+Subsequent calls use the memoized value.

+This method has 45 overloads.

+### NullConditional[s]

+Used to test for null before performing an operation over an object (like member access or method invoke).
+This is the functional version of the "Null-conditional Operator" (?.), introduced in C# 6.
+To avoid ambiguity for the compiler, was added the letter "s" at the end of NullConditional function when the operation returns a value type.

+This method has 5 overloads.

 ### Or

 Transforms two or more predicates into one.
-Returns true if any predicate returns that.
+Returns true if any predicate does.

 This method has 2 overloads.